 CAUSE OF ACTION: FPL filed a Complaint against FGT in the Southern District of Florida on June 23, 2000 for declaratory judgment and breach of contract related to a pressure provision of two contracts between FGT and FPL.

 STATUS: FGT filed its Answer and Counterclaim for Declaratory Judgement on August 1, 2000.
 On August 28, 2000, the Court issued an Order setting the case for trial for September 4, 2001.
 On September 1, 2000, FPL filed a Motion for Summary Judgment on all issues.
 FGT's response was filed October 11, 2000.
 FGT also filed a Motion under Rule 56(f) requesting a denial and continuance of FPL's Motion for Summary Judgment on the grounds that it is premature since no discovery has been had.
-FGT also served interrogatories and notices of deposition on FPL..
+FGT also served interrogatories and notices of deposition on FPL.
+FGT has reached a settlement in principle with FPL and is drafting appropriate documents.

+.

 BLACK MARLIN PIPELINE COMPANY